shella12/kanban-board-replica/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->

+## 🚀 Live Demo <a name="live-demo"></a>

 [Click](https://hilarious-cassata-b7ebd3.netlify.app/) to see demo of the project

-## 🚀 Live Demo <a name="live-demo"></a>

-click here to see the [Live Demo](https://lighthearted-blancmange-f8080f.netlify.app/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>